Red & Blue LED Grow Lights

 The most thorough approach is to include the fullest spectrum possible.
 LEDs continue to offer more and more color bands.
 In greenhouses or homes, we can harness a measure of full spectrum sunlight which fills the gaps between those primary photosynthetic bands.

-Selecting a secondary supplemental light source can also be an option, especially in 100% artificial environments.
+To include a broader spectrum of light, many LED grow lights will include a small percentage of phosphor coated diodes.
+Selecting a secondary supplemental light source can also be an option for small-scale home growers, especially in 100% artificial environments.
 My first LED was very low wattage, with only 3 color bands.
 But by pairing it up with some beefy CFLs, I got really good results!
-Of course, CFLs have a lower efficacy than LEDs.
-But for a small-scale short-term environment, it was an easy solution.
+Of course, CFLs have a much lower efficacy than LEDs.
+But for a beginner in a small-scale / short-term environment, it was an easy solution.

 These pepper seedlings reached 12" tall after 7 weeks from planting the seeds.
 And the total power consumption was a mere 132w (28w LED + 26w CFL x 4).
 It's worth noting that the plants were grown in a room with no ambient light.
 So all growth was from artificial light.
 Of course, I was only growing within a 24" x 24" area.
 But that space could support 64 moderately sized seedlings.
 In the end, I was able to squeeze 10 to 12 oversized peppers within that space.